JeanCarriere/weathercity/README.md

  - run a server to serve your web app static assets on port 9000, with a reverse proxy to your backend server on port 8000, a file watching mechanism to rebuild your sass assets, and live reload support so that your browser is refreshed whenever you make changes to your sources

-## Question
-Modify the web page so that a user will be able to enter a city name.
-Giving this name, the application will display its current weather.
-The app will consume the openweather REST api to get this result (http://openweathermap.org/api).